Thomas0176/Vehicle-Detection/writeup_template.md

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
--- I still see a lot of false positives.
-So
-	 I could defintely improve the classifier. e.g. play with different kernels or play with class_weights which would reduce a 'car' prediction

 - currently my detector runs very slowly.
 So generating a hog_features per image rather than per window would increase the performance.